 The three days preceding Shavuot (Sivan 3, 4 and 5) are known as Sh'loshet Yemei Hagbalah, the three days of boundaries.
 These three days were, and still are, days of preparation.
 Today, while we do not stand at the physical base of Mount Sinai, we can, and should, prepare ourselves to ascend to a higher level of spirituality and religious commitment on Shavuot.

-Today is the first day of the Sh'loshet Yemei Hagbolah, the three days of preparation.
-The holiday of Shavuot, which commemorates the receiving of the Torah, begins on Tuesday night.
+Today is the first day of the Sh'loshet Yemei Hagbalah, the three days of preparation.
+The holiday of Shavuot, which commemorates the receiving of the Torah, begins on Saturday night, immediately after Shabbat.

 Treat was last posted on June 1, 2014.